nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 #### Applied Date Ranges ####

-Provider Systems SHALL return the date range applied to a section's data where applicable
+Consumer Systems SHALL display the date range applied to a section's data, as supplied by the Provider where applicable, beneath the Section Header

 ```html
 <div>